- GRADUATE STUDIES

 Administrative Assistant for Residential Life

-Peggy has been employed in Residential Life for 15 years and is the first person students and families see when entering the office and in most cases she is on the other end of any phone calls made to the office.
+Peggy has been employed in Residential Life for 20 years and is the first person students and families see when entering the office and in most cases she is on the other end of any incoming phone calls made to the office.
+Peggy lives in Rindge, NH and has 4 children, 14 grandchildren and 4 great grandchildren.
+In her spare time Peggy enjoys walking, reading, gardening, and kayaking with grandchildren.

 Senior Experience Director